chrislattman/DataStructures/README.md

 - The TypeScript analog to the Python `.venv` folder is called `node_modules`
 - TypeScript non-standard direct dependencies are listed in `package.json`, whereas all (direct and transitive) dependencies are located in `package-lock.json`, which is updated with `npm update`
+- Add a TypeScript dependency by running `npm install -D <package>`

 For Go, run